shubham-mhaske/geometric_modelling_project/docs/presentations/PRESENTATION.md

 ### Q3: "Why are your novel algorithms so much slower?"
 **A**: "The computational complexity difference is significant.
 Laplacian smoothing is simple neighbor averaging: O(|V|) per iteration.
 Our novel algorithms require: (1) Geodesic Heat: pairwise distance computation O(|V|²) or heat kernel solving O(|V|log|V|), (2) Info-Theoretic: curvature histogram and entropy computation O(|V|log|V|), (3) Anisotropic: tensor decomposition per vertex O(|V|).
 However, this is solvable—GPU parallelization can achieve 10-50× speedup since these operations are highly parallelizable."

-### Q4: "Can you combine algorithms—like Taubin on MRI and Info-Theoretic on CT?"
+### Q4: "Can you combine algorithms in a single workflow?"
-**A**: "Absolutely!
-That's one of our key recommendations.
-For clinical workflows, you could use: (1) Laplacian for real-time preview during interactive sessions (67 FPS), (2) Taubin for large MRI meshes where it performs well, (3) Info-Theoretic for small CT meshes and any case requiring maximum volume accuracy, (4) Geodesic Heat for final publication-quality visualizations.
-A smart hybrid system could even automatically select the algorithm based on mesh size and modality."
+**A**: "Yes—this is a practical approach.
+In one workflow you might use: (1) Laplacian for instant preview while tuning parameters, (2) Taubin λ-μ for final volume-sensitive outputs, and (3) Geodesic Heat for publication-quality figures when small volume drift is acceptable.
+If segmentation labels are available, semantic-aware weights can be enabled to preserve sub-region boundaries.
+A system can automatically select the method based on the task (preview vs volumetrics vs visualization) and available metadata (e.g., labels)."

 ### Q5: "What about other anatomical structures—vessels, organs?"
-**A**: "Excellent question.
-Our evaluation focused on solid tumors and hemorrhages—relatively compact structures.
-Thin structures like vessels would be challenging for all algorithms.
-Anisotropic Tensor smoothing is specifically designed for this—it preserves vessel walls and thin membranes through its direction-dependent diffusion.
-However, validation on vascular structures would be necessary.
-Organs like liver or kidneys should behave similarly to brain tumors since they're large, solid structures."
+**A**: "Great question.
+Our quantitative validation is on brain tumor MRI meshes (BraTS), which are large, solid structures.
+Thin structures like vessels can be harder because aggressive smoothing can collapse geometry.
+Anisotropic/Tensor-style approaches are promising for these cases because they bias smoothing along surfaces while suppressing motion across sharp features, but they should be validated explicitly on vascular datasets as future work."

 ### Q6: "How does this compare to deep learning approaches?"
 **A**: "Deep learning methods like graph neural networks can learn optimal smoothing patterns from training data.
 The trade-off: (1) DL requires large labeled datasets and training time, (2) DL is a black box—hard to explain to clinicians why it made decisions, (3) Our geometric algorithms have mathematical guarantees (e.g., volume preservation is provable), (4) Our methods work on any mesh without training.
 However, DL could be used for parameter selection—training a network to predict optimal parameters given mesh features."